 Creating content for SEO is a great method to attract this digital generation.
 It works better than traditional direct ads because it’s much less aggressive and allows them to “stumble” across you organically during their online research.

 According to FindLaw, millennials are twice as likely to look for online reviews of attorneys compared to other generations.
-Encouraging your most loyal clients to write online reviews for your firm could go a long way in attracting more clients.
+Encouraging loyal clients to write online reviews for your firm could go a long way in attracting more clients.

 It’s a tough old world out there for millennials and the firms who want their patronage, but it isn’t hopeless.
 Understanding the behaviors and circumstances of millennials is key to this marketing strategy.